 Bill Maher makes a cameo appearance on TV.
 He recently bashed Stan Lee (after his death) way too soon claiming he’s turning readers into delinquents.
 Bill doesn’t understand that Stan created the characters so that readers can relate to their daily lives using our newfound gifts to overcome obstacles.

 The Final Verdict: B, FOR BREATHTAKING!

-Iron Man 3 is another great installment in the MCU & one of my favorite Christmas movies.
+Despite my issue with the buildup surrounding the villain, Iron Man 3 is another great installment in the MCU & one of my favorite Christmas movies.
 All the positive things I’ve listed such as Robert Downey Jr.’s performance, Shane Black’s involvement, action scenes, visual effects just to name a few, indicate how it managed to keep me entertained.
 If you didn’t refresh your memory to gear up for Avengers: Endgame, I highly recommend Iron Man 3.

 One more thing, screw Bill Maher!